micropython/micropython/docs/design_guide.rst

 Parameter_description
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Parameter description.
-When the parameter defaults to a particular values, it is a good
+When the parameter defaults to a particular value, it is good
 practice to mention this::

     :param int pitch: Pitch value for the servo.
 Defaults to :const:`4500`